KeatonGoebel/ItemBasedGame/README.md

 * Exit: The Exit command Exits the program

+For more information, check the help descriptions inside the program.

 ### RolePlayingGame Example Inputs and Outputs

+This is an example of how to randomly select one common tier three item.

 ```
 Enter a Command (Display, Change, Rand, List, help or Exit)
 >:Rand 1,C,3